Infant Safe Sleep Environment

 Tallahassee, FL 32399-1721

-Always place your baby on their back to sleep.
-This includes all sleep times – nights and naps.
+Always place your baby on their back to sleep every time you lay your baby to sleep.

 I have been told my baby should sleep in a safe sleep environment.
 What should I do to make my baby’s sleep environment safe?

 - Make sure baby sleeps only on a firm sleep surface, such as a safety approved crib mattress, bassinet, or portable crib.

 - Do not cover your baby with a loose blanket.
 Instead, dress your baby in a sleeper appropriate for the room temperature.